hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * letbuf <buf_id> bufdata_any_var_or_data

-  Create a buffer var and fill it with specified data.
+  Create a buffer var and fill it with specified data with could either be a literal value or a variable.

+  By allowing Int or Str var's value to be stored into a Buf var, the same can be written to a iobridge.

 * bufsmerge destbuf srcbuf1 srcbuf2 ..... srcbufn